Integrations/Amazon Bedrock

 Return of control pattern

 When using Bedrock's return-of-control mode, the agent returns tool call requests to your application instead of invoking Lambda directly.
-This gives you a natural interception point for Veto authorization before you execute the tool and send the result back.
+This gives you a natural interception point for Veto guardrails before you execute the tool and send the result back.

-Return of control with Vetopython
+Return of control with Veto

 import boto3